programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 average_pos_df
 ```

-{% include figure.html filename="or-en-corpus-analysis-with-spacy-24.png" alt="DataFrame containing average counts of each part of speech tag within each discipline (Biology and English)." caption="Figure 24: DataFrame with average part of speech usage for each discipline" %}
+{% include figure.html filename="or-en-corpus-analysis-with-spacy-24.png" alt="DataFrame containing average counts of each part-of-speech tag within each discipline (Biology and English)." caption="Figure 24: DataFrame with average part of speech usage for each discipline" %}

 Here we can examine the differences between average part-of-speech usage per genre.
 As suspected, Biology student papers use slightly more adjectives (235 per paper on average), than English student papers (209 per paper on average), while an even greater number of verbs (306) are used on average in English papers than in Biology ones (237).
 Another interesting contrast is in the "NUM" tag: almost 50 more numbers are used in Biology papers, on average, than in English ones.
 Given the conventions of scientific research, this does makes sense; studies are much more frequently quantitative, incorporating lab measurements and statistical calculations.
 We can visualize these differences using a bar graph.